 What this news tells us about the future

 As a refresher, for two full years, the federal funds rate was set at 0% to help the economy through the pandemic.
 But then inflation spiked — and stayed elevated.
 Plus, the job market was still abnormally hot.
-So they raised rates at record speeds, and over the past year, left rates up to the range of 5.25–5.5%.
-Finally, inflation has been slowly but effectively cooling off, with minimal effect on the job market.
+So they raised rates at record speeds, and over the past year, left them up to the range of 5.25–5.5%.

 The bottom line on interest rates